DerKevinRiehl/bondTradingDataSqliteDbConverterR/README.md

-# (TITLE TBD) Converting Bond Trading Data to a SQLiteDB
+# Structuring of TRACE raw files into a SQLiteDB

 Riehl, Kevin and Müller, Lukas 2023
-Chair of Coporate Finance, Technical University of Darmstadt, Germany
+Chair of Corporate Finance, Technical University of Darmstadt, Germany

 ## Introduction
-**Motivation:** The Trade Reporting and Compliance Engine (TRACE) is the FINRA-developed vehicle that facilitates the mandatory reporting of over-the-counter transactions in eligible fixed income securities.
+**Motivation:** The Trade Reporting and Compliance Engine (TRACE) is the FINRA-developed vehicle that facilitates the mandatory reporting of over-the-counter transactions in eligible fixed-income securities.
 All broker-dealers who are FINRA member firms have an obligation to report transactions in TRACE-eligible securities under an SEC-approved set of rules (https://www.finra.org/filing-reporting/trace).
 TRACE data can be obtained via traditional vendors (i.e., Wharton Research Data Services, WRDS) or purchased directly from FINRA.
-TRACE data from FINRA is provided in two variations, namely, "Academic Data" and "Enhanced Historical Data".
+TRACE data from FINRA is provided in two variations, namely, "Academic Data" and "Enhanced Historical Data."
 While the information in the data itself is virtually identical, the data sets exhibit minor differences.

 **Goal:** This code repository allows the recipient to convert the raw data provided by FINRA (Academic Data as well as Enhanced Historical Data) into a SQLiteDB for further analyses using the programming language R. FINRA provides the data in .txt format, where one trading day corresponds to one file.
 We provide a reproducible solution for processing Academic Data and Enhanced Historical Data, and for merging both data sets to provide a final, cost-efficient database.

-**Benefit:** The resulting SQLiteDB represents the data in a standardized form that can be used for further analysis with simple SQL queries in a variety of applications / programming languages.
-The resulting database shares template and labeling with WRDS and can therefore seamlessly interface with existing program codes for cleaning the data, e.g. as given in Tidy Finance in R (https://gist.github.com/patrick-weiss/3a05b3ab281563b2e94858451c2eb3a4).
+**Benefit:** The resulting SQLiteDB represents the data in a standardized form that can be used for further analysis with simple SQL queries in a variety of applications and programming languages.
+The resulting database shares template and labeling with WRDS and can therefore seamlessly interface with existing program codes for cleaning the data, e.g., as given in Tidy Finance in R (https://gist.github.com/patrick-weiss/3a05b3ab281563b2e94858451c2eb3a4).

-**The main work flow:** of the data processing takes place in five steps:
+**The main workflow:** of the data processing takes place in five steps:
 ```
 # Step 1: Start Connection To SQLiteDB File
 database_file <- ("bond_trading_data_db.sqlite")